Broadband and phone deals - a good call

 When you start comparing, you should have an idea of what you want from your broadband and phone package.
-Rather than picking by price, compare the packages that have everything you want, then pick by price.
+Rather than picking just by price, compare the packages that have everything you want, then find the best for your budget.

 Let’s start with broadband - here’re the main things to consider when comparing packages:

 - Speed - Want to stream a lot of TV and music, download big files or play online games?
 If so, look for superfast fibre deals.
 If not, a cheaper standard broadband package will be sufficient for your needs.

 - Usage - Certain online activities, like streaming TV and downloading big files, use a lot of data.
 If you, or others in your house, want to do stuff like that all the time, you need an unlimited package.